-The vulnerability as described in TR 24772-1 clause 6.23 is applicable to C++.
+The vulnerability as described in ISO/IEC TR 24772-1:2019 clause 6.23 is applicable to C++.

 Operator precedence and associativity in C++ are determined by the C++ grammar.
 There are four operators that cannot be overloaded (user-defined) '::', '.', '.*', and '?:'.
-Due to the large number of operators, one is recommended to consult an operator precedence table when needed, e.g., https://en.cppreference.com/w/cpp/language/operator_precedence, since the vulnerability as described in TR 24772-1 Clause 6.23 is applicable to C++.
-For example, in C++, the bitwise logical and shift operators are sometimes incorrectly treated as having the same precedence as arithmetic operations -- they do not -- the bitwise operators have lower precedence.
+Due to the large number of operators, one is recommended to consult an operator precedence table when needed, e.g., https://en.cppreference.com/w/cpp/language/operator_precedence.
+For example, in C++, the bitwise logical and shift operators are sometimes incorrectly treated as having the same precedence as arithmetic operations even though the bitwise operators have lower precedence.
 For example, the following (correct) expression subtracts one from x and then checks if the result is zero:

 x - 1 == 0